Security-Onion-Solutions/securityonion-docs/playbook.rst

 Getting Started
 ----------

-You can access Playbook by logging into :ref:`soc`, and clicking the Playbook link.
-You will see 500+ Plays already created - these have been imported from the Sigma Community repostory of rules: https://github.com/Neo23x0/sigma/tree/master/rules
+You can access Playbook by logging into :ref:`soc` and clicking the Playbook link.
+You will see over 500 plays already created that have been imported from the Sigma Community repostory of rules at https://github.com/Neo23x0/sigma/tree/master/rules.

 Creating a new Play
 -------------------